DanielHauge/dots/README.md

 # The dots
-This is a collection of user settings / dot files.
+This is my collection of user settings / dot files and initialization for quick setup of new development environment.

-## Bash
-- Alises
-- Tools